-15.) i) Management is in the process of reconciling figures of TDS Deducted and Deposited on Expenses/Purchases booked in the Profit & Loss Account/ Books of accounts with TDS Returns filed with the Income Tax Authorities.
-This could potentially result in levy of interest and other penal provisions of statutes for the non-compliance of Income Tax Act 1961.

-ii) Branch Auditor in western region has observed that The Company has not deducted Tax Deducted at Source (TDS) for provision of expenses made in the books of accounts and few instances were noticed where there is a delay in accounting of expenses which has further resulted into delay in depositing the TDS liability with the Authorities.
-Also, the company has deducted TDS on payment basis which is not in line with the provisions of Income Tax Act,1961.
-This could potentially result in levy of interest and other penal provisions of statutes for the non-compliance Income Tax Act 1961.
+- 13. i) Management is in the process of reconciling figures of TDS Deducted and Deposited on Expenses/Purchases booked in the Profit & Loss Account/ Books of accounts with TDS Returns filed with the Income Tax Authorities.
+This could potentially result in levy of interest and other penal provisions of statutes for the non-compliance of Income Tax Act 1961. - Branch Auditor in western region has ii) observed that The Company has not deducted Tax Deducted at Source (TDS) for provision of expenses made in the books of accounts and few instances were noticed where there is a delay in accounting of expenses which has further resulted into delay in depositing the TDS liability with the Authorities.
+Also, the company has deducted TDS on payment basis which is not in line with the provisions of Income Tax Act, 1961.
+This could potentially result in levy of interest and other penal provisions of statutes for the noncompliance Income Tax Act 1961. - 14.
+It was observed that TDS/TCS Recoverable has been under booked amounting to Rs.
+6,02,510.
+However, as per the explanation provided by management, the balance amount of Rs.
+6,02,502 will be claimed while filing the ITR for the FY 2021-22 and the effect of entries will be taken in FY 2022-23 keeping in view of closing of entries in current year.
+Hence, its impact on the Ind AS financial statements cannot be quantified.

-16.)
-Reference is invited to Basis for Qualified Opinion paragraph, wherein clauses 1 to 3,6, 9 to 15 either have no effect on the Ind AS financial statements or their impact cannot be quantified.
+- 15. As stated in Note No. 32 XXXIX (A) regarding the Ageing of Trade Receivables/ Sundry Debtors, Note No.32 XXXIX (B) of Trade Payables/ Sundry Creditors and Note No. 32 XXIX we have not received and verified any basis of such age wise bifurcation/ratio analysis and relied upon the same as provided to us. - 16.
+Reference is invited to Basis for Qualified Opinion paragraph, wherein clauses 1 to 3 and 6 to 15 either have no effect on the Ind AS financial statements or their impact cannot be quantified.
 Clause nos.
-4,5, 7 & 8 will result in increase in "Revenue" by Rs.
-1047.31 lakhs, increase in "Trade receivables" by Rs.
-48.14 lakhs, decrease in "GST input" by Rs.
-7.34 lakhs, increase in "Contract Assets" by Rs.
-1002.19 lakhs, decrease in "Loss from continued operations" for the year by Rs 99.91 lakhs with consequential impact on Deferred Tax and EPS for the year ended on March 31, 2021.
+4,& 5 will result in increase in "Revenue" by Rs.
+1082.99 lakhs,, increase in "Contract Assets" by Rs.
+812.44 lakhs, decrease in "Loss from continued operations" for the year by Rs 270.55 lakhs with consequential impact on Deferred Tax and EPS for the year ended on March 31, 2022.